AdobeDocs/photoshop-api-docs/README.md

 The typical workflow involves retrieving a PSD document manifest file via `/documentManifest` (a JSON representation of the documents layer tree), followed by one or more calls to `/documentOperations` to optionally edit the PSD and/or create new image renditions.
 Both endpoints are asynchronous so the response will contain the `/status` endpoint to poll for job status and results

-### Input and Output file locations
+### Input and Output file storage

-For the time being clients can use assets stored on Adobe's Creative Cloud, AWS S3, Azure and Dropbox.
+Clients can use assets stored on one of the following storage types:
+1. Adobe: by referencing the path to the files on Creative Cloud
+2. External: (like AWS S3) by using a presigned GET/PUT URL
+3. Azure: By generating a SAS (Shared Access Signature) for upload/download
+4. Dropbox: Generate temporary upload/download links using https://dropbox.github.io/dropbox-api-v2-explorer/

 ### Text layers